A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 3. Vega de Valcarce to Ruitelán (14.4 km) From Vega de Valcarce, the terrain starts to change, and the real climb begins.
 You?ll traverse through the villages of Sotelo and Las Herrerías before reaching Ruitelán.
 This small hamlet, tucked away in the hills, marks the end of this stage.
 This section of the Camino is characterized by its steady uphill gradient and the picturesque rural landscapes.

-A hiker standing near the The Convent of the Annunciation, Villafranca del Bierzo, Spain, on a sunny day
+A hiker standing near The Convent of the Annunciation, Villafranca del Bierzo, Spain, on a sunny day

 Convent Of The Annunciation Villafranca Del Bierzo Spain